Vietnam.vn - Nền tảng quảng bá Việt Nam

 After injection, the vaccine will stimulate the body to respond and create immunity to help the body not be infected with the measles virus...
 Therefore, to prevent measles, people should get vaccinated against measles.

-Number of dengue fever cases in Hanoi continues to increase
+The number of dengue fever cases in Hanoi continues to increase

 The Hanoi Center for Disease Control (CDC) said that last week, the entire city recorded 612 cases of dengue fever; an increase of 110 cases compared to the previous week (502 cases, 0 deaths).

 The number of cases is distributed in 30 districts, towns and cities.
-Some districts and towns recorded many patients such as: Ha Dong with 74 cases; Cau Giay, Thanh Oai both recorded 43 cases; Nam Tu Liem (41); Dong Da (36); Ba Dinh (33); Thanh Xuan (27); Thuong Tin, Hai Ba Trung (26); Hoang Mai, Dan Phuong (22); Bac Tu Liem, Thach That, Thanh Tri (20).
+Some districts and towns recorded many patients such as: Ha Dong with 74 cases; Cau Giay and Thanh Oai both recorded 43 cases; Nam Tu Liem (41); Dong Da (36); Ba Dinh (33); Thanh Xuan (27); Thuong Tin, Hai Ba Trung (26); Hoang Mai, Dan Phuong (22); Bac Tu Liem, Thach That, Thanh Tri (20).

-Communes and wards recorded many patients: Quan Hoa (Cau Giay) and Yen Nghia (Ha Dong) both recorded 16 cases; Tu Nhien (Thuong Tin), Khuong Dinh (Thanh Xuan), Dai Mo (Nam Tu Liem) each recorded 11 cases; Van Thai (Ung Hoa) 10 cases; Van Chuong (Dong Da), Dich Vong Hau (Cau Giay), Huu Bang (Thach That) each recorded 9 cases.
+Communes and wards recorded many patients: Quan Hoa (Cau Giay) and Yen Nghia (Ha Dong) both recorded 16 cases; Tu Nhien (Thuong Tin), Khuong Dinh (Thanh Xuan), Dai Mo (Nam Tu Liem) each recorded 11 cases; Van Thai (Ung Hoa) 10 cases; Van Chuong (Dong Da), Dich Vong Hau (Cau Giay), Huu Bang (Thach That) all recorded 9 cases.

 In 2024, the whole city recorded 5,677 cases of dengue fever, down 80% compared to the same period in 2023 (28,483/4).